Septic Services

 When your property relies on a septic system, you need a trusted partner who understands both modern technology and local regulations.
 Prodigy Sewer & Drain brings our proven trenchless expertise to comprehensive septic services throughout Davidson and Williamson Counties.
 As a family-owned company serving Middle Tennessee, we treat your property like our own—protecting your home, your yard, and your peace of mind.

-From new septic system installations to emergency repairs and thorough inspections, our licensed team delivers honest, affordable service backed by state-of-the-art technology.
+From new septic system installations to emergency septic repairs and thorough inspections, our licensed team delivers honest, affordable service backed by state-of-the-art technology.
 Whether you're in Nashville, Franklin, or Brentwood, we're here to help.

 Our Septic Services